lab1092/blender-manual_ja/manual/composite_nodes/types/convertor.rst

-In the map above, a black and white swirl image, which is lacking an alpha channel, is fed into the ColorRamp node as a :guilabel:`Fac` tor.
+In the map above, a black and white swirl image, which is lacking an alpha channel, is fed into the ColorRamp node as a *Fac* tor.
 (Technically, we should have converted the image to a value using the RGB-to-BW node, buy hey, this works just as well since we are using a BW image as input.)